angular-experts-io/module-federation-example/README.md

   * `npm run serve:remote-a`
   * change `libs/remote-a/feature/asrc/lib/remote-a-feature-a/remote-a-feature-a.component.ts`, will be reflected in the browser
   * another change to the same file, will not be reflected in the browser
+  * workaround, remove `"buildLibsFromSource": false,` from `project.json` of  host and remotes
 # TODOs

 Contribute to this project by picking up one of the following [TODOs](TODO.md).